kamping-site/kamping/docs/documentation_guidelines.md

 void example_function() {
     if (dummy_value > 0) {
-        /// @todo Throw an exception instead of simply aborting as soon as our exception handling is included. std::abort();
+        /// @todo Throw an exception instead of simply aborting as soon as our exception handling is included.
+        // TODO throw exception here and
+        // TODO handle it in all places where this function is called. std::abort();
     }
     // do stuff here